Frequently Asked Questions

 Does Duke Law School offer externships for LLM students?

-Duke Law School is pleased to offer LLM students an opportunity to experience lawyering in the “real world” by placing students directly in attorneys’ offices in government, non-profit/NGOs, the judiciary, and occasionally “in-house” at companies.
-During the Spring semester, LLM students are eligible to participate in “integrated internships” which require concurrent enrollment in a course covering the subject matter related to the work being performed at the host organization.
-(For example, if you are working in a tech start-up and dealing with IP issues, you would need to take an IP course that is thematically similar to the legal issues you will encounter in your work placement.)
+Duke Law School is pleased to offer LLM students an opportunity to experience lawyering in the “real world” by placing students directly in attorneys’ offices in government, non-profit/NGOs, the judiciary, and occasionally in-house at companies.
+During the second semester of the LLM, students are eligible to participate in these integrated internships, which require concurrent enrollment in a course covering the subject matter related to the work being performed at the host organization.
+For example, if you are working in a tech start-up and dealing with IP issues, you would need to take an IP course that is thematically similar to the legal issues you will encounter in your work placement.
 Students will receive more information about applying for and securing externships upon arrival at Duke Law School.

 Can I work in the United States after finishing my law degree at Duke?